frostyBucket/frostyTix/README.md

 	and I knew I'd have an easy time getting the hang of it since I already had HTML and NodeJS in my toolbelt.

-	My initial plan was to build this using the .NET framework, but it occurred to me that limiting part of your portfolio to Windows users isn't a very good idea (crazy revelation, I know).

 	I made it a point to write out a basic draft before letting Claude do any work on it, since having it mimic the way I code made collaboration a lot more simple